tytydraco/yessleep/out/When_I_was_seventeen_a_girl_in_my_class_insisted_she_could_act_out_my_missing_friends.md

 When the paramedics arrived, I was still screaming garbled words mixed with puke.

-*They're there!* I shrieked over and over and over again, until a mask was choking my mouth and nose.
+*They're there!* I shrieked, over and over and over again, until a mask was choking my mouth and nose.

 I was put back together, and my friends were not.